Posted on September 15, 2021 in Expungement

 The criminal record report you receive from the department will contain information such as the offender’s full name and any known aliases, age, sex, mugshot, fingerprints, past and current criminal charges, arrest warrants, and conviction records.
 You may also be able to access a criminal record in Arizona using a third-party website, although the information may not be as detailed.
 A third-party site may be necessary if you only have limited information about the record subject.

 Many different authorized people and agencies, including employers and landlords, may request background checks that show the individual’s criminal history in Arizona.
 The only way to seal a criminal record, or to erase it from public view, is to request a record expungement.
-However, this is not possible in the State of Arizona.
-Arizona law does not have anything that allows a person to expunge a previous arrest, charge or criminal conviction.
-Instead, there is a law for setting aside a conviction.
+Arizona’s new expungement laws are due to take effect in 2023.
+In the meantime, there is a law for setting aside a conviction.

 Section 13-905 of the law gives most ex-offenders, with some exceptions for certain crimes, the ability to have a judgment of guilt set aside.
 Unlike record expungement, setting aside a conviction does not seal or erase the record completely.
 Instead, the criminal record will still exist, with a note that it has been “set aside” by the courts.
 Setting aside the conviction, however, can come with many of the same benefits as record expungement.
 It can make it easier for the ex-offender to find employment, a career, housing and own firearms.